7Ji/wireguard-deployer/README.md

   <DEPLOY>  Path to folder that configs and keys shall be cached from and deployed into

 Options:
-  -f, --flatten  Create a flattened config in deployed dir for backup -r, --rawkey   Cache keys as raw bytes instead of base64, saves a few bytes, useful if you don't need to check the content of keys
+  -f, --flatten <FLATTEN>  Create a flattened config [default: ] -r, --rawkey             Cache keys as raw bytes instead of base64, saves a few bytes, useful if you don't need to check the content of keys
   -h, --help               Print help

 ```

 in which: